milvalen/sycret/README.md

 # Sycret

-Visual implementation of Sycret API on React
+Visual REST implementation of Sycret API on React